Like all employees, there are two costs to hiring an apprentice: Paying their wages and paying for their training.

 You can also apply for funding to cover the costs of training apprentices.
 This money will be paid directly to Nescot to cover the training and support the college provides.
 The amount depends on the sector you work in and the age of your apprentice, but could be 100% of the cost for a young person aged between 16 and 18, 50% of the cost for someone aged between 19 and 24, and a contribution of 40% for those aged 25 and over.

-If you have any questions about taking on an apprentice, call the Apprenticeships Team on 020 8394 8425.
+If you have any questions about taking on an apprentice, call The Business Centre on 020 8394 8593.